 Prior to the inspection a range of information relevant to the home was reviewed.
 This included the following:

-- recent inspection reports and returned QIPs - recent correspondence with the home - the management of incidents; it was ascertained that no incidents involving medicines had been reported to RQIA since the last medicines management inspection.
+- recent inspection reports and returned QIPs - recent correspondence with the home - the management of incidents; it was ascertained that no incidents involving medicines had been reported to RQIA since the home registered.